-Year 1 Beginning and Belonging Creating a classroom where they can learn safely and happily Endpoints to reach by the end of KS 2 Building relationships within the classroom Families and People who care for me
+Year 1 Beginning and Belonging • Creating a classroom where they can learn safely and happily Endpoints to reach by the end of KS 2 l • Building relationships within the classroom Families and People who care for me l

 Coping with new situations in school

 Knowing how to find support

 Family and Friends Developing friendship skills

 Valuing difference

 Families and other special people

-• Explore what sort of boundaries are appropriate in friendships with peers and
+Explore what sort of boundaries are appropriate in friendships with peers and

 others

 Managing risk Knowing how to find support

 Identify risky situations

 Identify emotions associated with risks

 Understand strategies to use in risky situations

 Explore how to respond to adults they encounter whom they do not know

 Receiving and giving help

-Neceiving and giving neip
+- Receiving and giving help

 Explore dangers posed by traffic, the sun, water and getting lost

 Safety contexts Identify characteristics of safe places to play

 Understand ways of preventing accidents

-Onderstand ways of preventing accidents
+Cindenstand ways or preventing addition

-Body knowledge

-Relationships and Sex Name for external parts of body including sexual parts
+Relationships and Sex Body knowledge

-Education Traine for external parts of body moldaling sexual parts
+Education Name for external parts of body including sexual parts

+Eddeation

 Body functions and changes

 Examples of what our body can do e.g. skipping, writing and discuss favourite

 activities

-dotivides

 Body awareness and image

 -understand they have responsibility for their body's actions

 - understand their body belongs to them

 - things we do privately - toilet/changing

 - which parts of our body are private

 Personal hygiene

 How to keep themselves clean at home e.g. cleaning teeth

+How to keep clean at school e.g. washing hands

 How to keep clean at school e.g. washing hands

 Illness and disease prevention

 1